How it Works

 - May have language in the fine print that prevents any support at all because the underwriter has no experience with the realities of firearms or criminal defense law.
 Back to List

-Many people think that if they buy generic liability coverage, often called an "umbrella" policy, they will be protected if they use a gun in self defense.
+Many people think that if they buy generic liability coverage, often called an “umbrella” policy, they will be protected if they use lethal force in self defense.
 However, it is against the law for any insurance company to insure you against illegal actions you may commit.

 So if you are charged with a crime, your umbrella policy will not protect you unless charges are dropped or you are acquitted.
 It is possible that an umbrella policy may provide some coverage for civil liability, but since civil suits generally follow criminal suits, you are unlikely to have coverage when you need it.
 Back to List